Submitted by Vinyl Sustainability Council

 Established in 1999, Lakeland Polymers has continually expanded its sustainability reach, recycling over 180 million pounds of post-industrial and post-consumer plastics in the last two years.
 While rigid and flexible PVC account for more than 50% of Lakeland Polymers’ recycling efforts, they have diversified into other markets including olefins, PVB, Nylon, and PET.
 They have created and maintained relationships with clients in the U.S., Europe, and Mexico to promote sustainability, keep material out of landfills, and reduce raw material costs.
 In addition to a main office in New Jersey, they expanded into Ohio in 2017.
 They now have offices and over 60,000 sq. ft in warehouse space in Ohio.
 Lakeland Polymers offers grinding, sorting, material consolidation, and repackaging to help promote their zero-landfill goal.
 For more information, please visit lakelandpolymers.com.

-The Vinyl Sustainability Council (VSC) is a voluntary organization that is taking a leadership role in bringing the industry together to advance sustainable performance throughout the vinyl value chain.
-Based on a stakeholder materiality assessment, the VSC focuses its efforts in three impact categories identified by industry stakeholders: Landfill Diversion, Health and Safety and Emissions.
-Together VSC members are establishing baselines and determining goals to track and report on the vinyl industry’s progress.
+The Vinyl Sustainability Council (VSC) is a voluntary membership organization that is taking a leadership role in uniting the industry to advance sustainable performance throughout the vinyl value chain.

 More from Vinyl Sustainability Council